Reasons (Earth, Wind & Fire song): Reel Tight version

-During 1999 R&B group Reel Tight released a cover of "Reasons" as a single on G-Funk Records.
+In 1999, R&B group Reel Tight released a cover of "Reasons" as a single on G-Funk Records for their album Back to the Real.
 The song reached No. 22 on the Billboard Adult R&B Songs chart.

 Overview

-Reel Tight's version of "Reasons" was produced by Larry Dunn and executively produced by Warren G.
+Reel Tight's version of "Reasons" was produced by Larry Dunn and executive produced by Warren G.

 Other covers and samples

-"Reasons" has also been covered by artists such as The Manhattans on The Manhattans (1976), Miki Howard on Love Confessions (1987), Maxi Priest on Maxi, and Nelson Rangell on Far Away Day (2000).
-Musiq Soulchild also covered the song on the 2007 Earth, Wind & Fire tribute album, Interpretations: Celebrating the Music of Earth, Wind & Fire and Omarion on his 2017 album Reasons.
+"Reasons" has also been covered by artists such as The Manhattans on The Manhattans (1976), Miki Howard on Love Confessions (1987), Maxi Priest on Maxi (1987), and Nelson Rangell on Far Away Day (2000).
+Musiq Soulchild also covered the song on the 2007 Earth, Wind & Fire tribute album Interpretations: Celebrating the Music of Earth, Wind & Fire and Omarion covered the song in 2017.

-"Reasons" has been sampled by Master P on "Intro/17 Reasons" featured on his album 99 Ways to Die and by Shabba Ranks on the song "Muscle Grip" from his album X-tra Naked.
-The song was also sampled by Bone Thugs-N-Harmony on "Budsmokers Only" from their LP E 1999 Eternal, by Cam'ron on "More Reasons" from his album Purple Haze, and by E-40 on "Seasoned" from his album Charlie Hustle: The Blueprint of a Self-Made Millionaire.
+"Reasons" has been sampled by Master P on "Intro/17 Reasons" featured on his 1995 album 99 Ways to Die and by Shabba Ranks on the song "Muscle Grip" from his 1992 album X-tra Naked.
+The song was also sampled by Bone Thugs-N-Harmony on "Budsmokers Only" from their 1995 LP E. 1999 Eternal, by Cam'ron on "More Reasons" (featuring Jaheim) from his 2004 album Purple Haze and by E-40 on "Seasoned" from his 1999 album Charlie Hustle: The Blueprint of a Self-Made Millionaire.